-- How do you find stories for your deliveries?
+- How do you find human centered case studies for your deliveries?

 Most of them are from work that I have either done when I was running the Center for Innovation at the university where I worked, or work that I have done with ExperiencePoint over the past three years.
 A few of them come from our IDEO partners.
 Our story bank will be a good place to start.
 Harvard Business Review and Wall Street Journal are some other reliable resources for high-quality stories.

-What makes a good story that connects to a delivery?A good story will help participants understand a difficult concept or help to paint a picture of the look and feel of the concept or method.
+What criteria do you look for when you’re trying to connect a human centered case study to your own workshop delivery?A good story will help participants understand a difficult concept or help to paint a picture of the look and feel of the concept or method.
 Value your feedback from the workshops as they may tell you whether your stories are resonating or connecting.
 We often hear something along the lines of “that story really helped me understand [...]” so we know what stories are keepers.

-Do you change up a story when you facilitate to participants in different regions?
+Do you change your case studies when you facilitate to participants in different regions?

 I’m always sensitive to audiences outside of North America, who may not understand colloquialisms that are particular to our region.
 There are some instances, due to political, religious, or cultural nuances where I may choose to omit a particular story that may at best be ineffective, or at worst, offensive.